vimaec/vim/README.md

 * `g3d:vertex:position:0:float32:3` -	Position data arranged as 3 single precision floating point values per vertex
 * `g3d:corner:index:0:uint32:1` - The index buffer, which is a list of 32-bit integers
-* `g3d:group:material:0:uint32:1` - The index of the material associated with a face group.
 * `g3d:group:indexoffset:0:uint32:1` - The offset of the index buffer for a group.
 * `g3d:group:vertexoffset:0:uint32:1` - The offset into the vertex buffer for a group
-* `g3d:material:name:0:string:1`- The name of each material
-* `g3d:material:texture:0:string:1`- The name of each texture, as specified in the textures section of the assets.
-* `g3d:material:color:0:float32:4`- A RGBA color representing the diffuse color of a material
 * `g3d:node:group:0:uint32:1`- The index of the face group associated with a particular node
-* `g3d:node:position:0:float64:16`- The transform of a node encoded as a 4x4 matrix in row major order
+* `g3d:node:transform:0:float64:16`- The transform of a node encoded as a 4x4 matrix in row major order

-The following attributes are optional:
+The following attributes are optional, but if an attribute with the same `association:name` is present then the attribute must conform to the list below.

+* `g3d:group:material:0:uint32:1` - The index of the material associated with a face group.
 * `g3d:vertex:uv:0:float32:2` - The UV buffer, which is a list of 2 single-precision floating point values per vertex
-* `g3d:vertex:color:0:float32:3` - The UV buffer, which is a list of 2 single-precision floating point values per vertex
+* `g3d:vertex:normal:0:float32:3` - The vertex normal buffer
 * `g3d:node:parent:0:uint32:1`- The index of a parent node
+* `g3d:material:color:0:float32:4`- A RGBA color representing the diffuse color of a material
+* `g3d:material:name:0:string:1`- The name of each material
+* `g3d:material:texture:0:string:1`- The name of each texture, as specified in the textures section of the assets.

 Additional attributes are possible, but are ignored, and may or may not be written out by any tool that inputs and outputs VIM files.